Language Sensei

 “Today I took a risk and….”
 Asking for Student Self Reflection

-b We often tell students what we value in the classroom but how do we know the message is getting through?
+We often tell students what we value in the classroom but how do we know the message is getting through?
 How do they interpret what I am trying to get them to be: risk-takers, supportive classmates, inquisitive learners?
-I never know unless I ask.
+I … Continue reading

 March 3, 2014